Knitwear Know How

 Washing your Knitwear

-Firstly, wool is inherently dirt repellent, so avoid washing unless absolutely necessary.
+Firstly, wool is inherently dirt repellent, so avoid washing unless absolutely necessary, less washing will prolong the life of the garment and is better for the environment.
 With advances in textile technology, and with the wonders of modern washing machines, it is often the case that knitwear can be washed in a machine.
 But….
 If you want to make sure your garment stays in tip top condition, hand washing it will definitely prolong its life.

 The Best Way to Dry Knitwear and Avoid Pilling

 Drying knitwear flat is imperative – putting damp knitwear on a hanger is a recipe for disaster.
 To remove moisture once you have washed it, roll your sweater up into a towel, and press excess water out.
 Lambswool knitwear can ‘bobble’ (technically known as pilling) and this can be removed by carefully going over the surface with a razor – or again carefully, snipping the bobbles off with nail scissors.